SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 it's an encrypted tunnel inside another network, used to connect more private networks over a public network.
 **VPN GATEWAY**: an azure component deployed in a subnet of a virtual network that enables to connect other networks/devices to the virtual network safely through the internet.
 There are two types of VPN gateway, you must configure one:
-- Policy-based gateway: the packets are send based on a static map of IP address to locations
+- **Policy-based gateway**: the packets are send based on a static map of IP address to locations
-- Route-based gateway: the tunnels are dynamic to topology changes and the packet is sent on dynamic destination By default the VPN gateway is deployed in a couple of active/standby gateways underneath.
+- **Route-based gateway**: the tunnels are dynamic to topology changes and the packet is sent on dynamic destination By default the VPN gateway is deployed in a couple of active/standby gateways underneath.
 You can configure the active/active scenario, but in this case you will have 2 IPs exposed to the internet with which you can connect.
 You can also setup the VPN gateway to use the public internet in case the private Azure infrastructure (ExpressRoute) is not available.